 Mali Travel Warning

-The U.S. Embassy may close temporarily for non-emergency business from time to time to review its security posture.
-U.S. citizens currently in Mali, despite this Travel Warning, should enroll in the State Department's Smart Traveler Enrollment Program (STEP).
-By enrolling, the Embassy can contact you more easily in case of emergency.
+U.S. citizens who travel to or reside in Mali despite this Travel Warning should enroll in the State Department's Smart Traveler Enrollment Program (STEP).
+By enrolling, you will receive security updates, and the Embassy can contact you more easily in case of emergency.

 U.S. citizens should consult the Country Specific Information for Mali and the Worldwide Caution, both located on the Department of State's Bureau of Consular Affairs website.
 Current information on safety and security can also be obtained by calling 1-888-407-4747 toll-free in the United States and Canada, or a regular toll line at 1-202-501-4444 from other countries.
 These numbers are available from 8:00 a.m. to 8:00 p.m.
 Eastern Time, Monday through Friday (except U.S. federal holidays).